aarongilly/aarongilly.github.io/_posts/2020-10-1-399-Apple-Watch-iPad-Event.md

 # Top 5: Best Subscription Service Combos, by Situation
 {: style="color: red"}
-## 5. If You're Rich
+## 5. The Rich
 {: style="color: red"}
+Pick all the things.
+Why choose?
-## 4.
+## 4. The Well Off
 {: style="color: red"}
+The Disney+, Hulu, ESPN Bundle & HBO MAX or Netflix.
+Apple's upcoming "One" subscription to cover music, storage, and the additional perks.
+And Amazon Prime.
-## 3. The Life Tracker
+## 3. The Everyman
 {: style="color: red"}
-The first date with any data in my Life Tracker/Data Journal/Whatever is April
+Honestly the old standbys are the defecto solutions for a good reason.
+Get Netflix, Amazon Prime, Spotify, and use Google Photos and Google Drive.

-## 2. A Second-a-Day
+## 2. The Discerning Consumer
 {: style="color: red"}
-The first shot from my first Second-a-Day video
+Amazon Prime for movies, TV, and music.
+Google Photos and Drive.
+Two subscriptions.
+Covers most needs well enough.
+Not including YouTube Premium drops the Google services from

-## 1. **If You're Broke**
+## 1. **The Broke**
 {: style="color: red"}
-There are a litany of free options available to everyone.
+There are a litany of free options available to everyone that aren't included on my table.
 Utilize Google Drive's generous 15GB of storage for your documents & non-media files.
 Utilize Google Photos "standard" resolution for your photos and videos.
-Utilize YouTube (with ads) for your streaming entertainment
+Utilize YouTube (with ads) for your streaming entertainment.
+Utilize Libby and apps like that for access to Audiobooks.
+Utilize Spotify's free tier (or any music streamer, really).
+This and Amazon Prime.
+It's such a no-brainer.

 {: style="color: green"}
 # Quotes